lijesh010/ML_Project-Iris_Data_Species_Classification_Algorithms/README.md

 # Logistic Regression for Iris Flower Species Classification
-This GitHub repository contains a machine learning project that focuses on using logistic regression to classify iris flowers into three different species categories: Setosa, Versicolour, and Virginica.
+This repository contains a machine learning project that focuses on using logistic regression to classify iris flowers into three different species categories: Setosa, Versicolour, and Virginica.
 The project utilizes the popular Iris Flower dataset from sklearn.datasets to train a logistic regression model, evaluate its accuracy, and make predictions on new samples.

 ## Problem Description
 The main objective of this project is to build a machine learning model that can accurately classify iris flowers into one of the three species based on four features: sepal length, sepal width, petal length, and petal width.